How Does LendingTree Get Paid?

 When that happens, people look to personal loans to help them control their credit card debt, and they can be great tools for that.
 If you have really good credit, a 0% balance transfer credit card might be a better choice for consolidating and refinancing other debts.
 Still, a personal loan can also be a strong option.

-While balances will likely keep growing, interest rates may not do the same.
-That’s because the Federal Reserve cut interest rates by half a percentage point in September — the first time since the start of the pandemic.
-And the Fed has forecast further rate cuts in 2024 and 2025.
+While balances will likely keep growing, interest rates likely won’t do the same.
+The Federal Reserve cut interest rates three times in 2024 — the first time since 2020 — with another two cuts forecast in 2025.
+However, those cuts are far from guaranteed.

 Remember, it’s important to understand that people don’t only take out personal loans when they’re struggling.
 Many use them when remodeling their home, starting a business, planning a wedding or vacation and making other big purchases.
 They do it because they feel comfortable enough about their financial situation to take on short-term debt.
 Despite many economic headwinds, there’s no question that millions of Americans feel that way today, and those folks will also help drive consumer demand for personal loans higher.